Keeping Your Garden Safe Over Winter

-One way to prevent your garden dying out completely during winter is ensuring that you choose the right type of plants for your garden in the first place.
-If you have a garden which is particularly exposed to the elements, make sure you choose plants which are tough and hardy so that they can withstand the weather, making sure that you still have a garden to come back to when winter is over.
+One way to prevent your garden from dying completely during winter is to ensure that you choose the right type of plants for your garden in the first place.
+If your garden is particularly exposed to the elements, make sure you choose plants that are tough and hardy so that they can withstand the weather.
+This will help make sure that you still have a garden to come back to when winter is over.

 You may think that evergreen plants don’t need protecting over winter, but you’d be wrong.
-The best way to protect these plants is to ensure that you spread a layer of mulch around the base of these plants.
-This allows the evergreens to get moisture when they need it but also helps to reduce the frost that builds up around them too.
+The best way to protect plants is to spread a layer of mulch around the base of these plants.
+Allowing the evergreens to get moisture when they need it and helps to reduce the frost builds up around them too.

-It is often tempting to cut back plants ready for spring, but doing this before the winter is over can have devastating effects on your plants.
-Cutting back actually exposes the plant at the stem and roots, where it is freshest and most new, exposing the plant to the elements and making it less likely that it will survive the winter at all.
+It is often tempting to cut back plants ready for spring.
+But doing this before the winter is over can have devastating effects on your plants.
+Cutting back actually exposes the plant to the stem and roots, where it is freshest and most new.
+Exposing the plant to the elements and making it less likely that it will survive the winter at all.
 It may look awful for a while, but leaving the dead ends on your plants over winter may actually help make sure that they thrive when winter is over.

-If you’re trying to keep your potted plants safe, it is important to make sure that the pots you have are frost proof and not damaged at all.
+When trying to keep your potted plants safe.
+It is important to make sure that the pots you have are frost proof and not damaged at all.
 If they are damaged, try to change them for new ones if possible as the cracks in these pots could get worse over winter, possibly causing the pot to fall apart altogether.
-If you have a shed or greenhouse, it can be a good idea to move any potted plants that you can into the shelter as this ensures that they will be safe and protected, no matter what the weather.
+With a shed or greenhouse, it can be a good idea to move any potted plants that you can into the shelter.
+Make sure that they will be safe and protected, no matter what the weather.

-If, in the unlikely event that the UK does get snow, try to avoid walking across the lawn.
+If, in the unlikely event that your garden does get snow this winter, try to avoid walking across the lawn.
 While the image of crisp footprints in the snow is very appealing, it will actually do more damage than good.
-It sounds dramatic, but walking across a snowy lawn can ruin the turf, leaving it suceptible to diseases – it’s a lot to prepare just for a pretty photo isn’t it?
+It sounds dramatic, but walking across a snowy lawn can ruin the turf, leaving it susceptible to diseases – it’s a lot to prepare just for a pretty photo, isn’t it?
 If you have trees, try to shake the snow off the branches gently where possible as it will help to ensure that the branches aren’t damaged by the weight.